SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/00-Lesson-Introduction.md

 - Debugging techniques

-- Operations with the debugger.
-How to use breakpoints
+- Operations with the debugger
+- How to use breakpoints

 **6. Practical Coding Exercises**